-Both John and Dave have watched as family members and friends with PD develop walking difficulties.
-In addition to hand tremors, walking (Gait) difficulties, including shuffling, imbalance, festination (involuntary quickening) and freezing, are the most common symptoms of PD and are not managed by dopamine-replacement therapy.
+Both John and Dave watched as family members and friends with PD develop walking difficulties.
+In addition to hand tremors, gait difficulties, including shuffling, imbalance, festination (involuntary quickening) and freezing, are the most common symptoms of PD and are not managed by dopamine-replacement therapies.
 Research has shown that physical therapy can improve gait speed, balance and confidence by repetitive training but the effect often wears off within weeks.
-Without constant caretaker support PD patients eventually get dispirited and reduce their activity, which accelerates disease progression.

-The good news is that many PD patients and clinicians understand the value of staying active and engaging in varied physical activities as a PD patient.
-Research clearly shows increased activity delays disease progression and improves emotional outlook.
-Many patients join online communities to encourage activity, others take up yoga, boxing or ballroom dancing.
+The good news is that many PD patients, therapists and clinicians understand the value of staying active and engaging in varied physical activities.
+Research shows increased activity delays disease progression and improves emotional outlook.
+Many patients join exercise classes, others take up yoga, boxing or ballroom dancing.

-We are currently developing solution prototypes, collecting PD patient’s gait data via wearable gait activity loggers (in cooperation with Tuft University's School of Medicine) and listening to the PD community (providers, patient advocates, researchers, etc.) to make a beneficial and commercially viable contribution.
+We are currently developing solution prototypes, collecting PD patient’s gait data (in cooperation with Tufts University's School of Medicine) and listening to the PD community (providers, patient advocates, researchers, etc.) to make a beneficial and commercially viable contribution.